CodeScop/Oge-Mai-Field-Guide/dustquests.md

 ### To Grow & Change - HuntS3

 - **Location:** Available in Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • **To Grow & Change** • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • **To Grow & Change** • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???

 ### To Hope is to Plan - HuntS1

 - **Location:** Available in the Luciola Forest
 - **Unlocked by:** Hunt Trail: HuntS1 Joining the Hunt

+### Too Many Spirits - PG

+- **Location:** Purple Gate
+- **Unlocked by:** PG MQ2/A Desolate Path
+- **Type:** Battle
+- **Requirements:** Defeat 25 Eninir
+- **Rewards:** Wardrobe: Eninir Crown https://4thewords.com/media/wardrobe/featured/male/wm&#95;1208-ghost-crown-8575-76537.png
+- **Recommendations:** My recommendation for most Purple Gate sidequests is pretty uniform: take the quest if you like the reward, and you can figure out the rest!

 ### Tougher With Tambo - Gansu